-All these facts make prevention of back injuries a crucial and challenging problem for occupational health and safety.
-This document focuses on preventing back injuries caused by MMH in the industrial workplace and is limited to the handling of inanimate objects.
+Manual material handling (MMH) is the most common cause of occupational fatigue and low back pain.
+This document focuses on preventing back injuries caused by MMH in the industrial workplace and only covers the handling of inanimate objects.

 Back pain can result from various causes.
 The most common causes are strains and cramps in the back muscles.
-Back pain can also result from tears in the tendons connecting the back muscles to the spine, or from sprains and tears in the ligaments interconnecting the vertebrae (bones of the spine).
+Back pain can also result from tears in the tendons connecting the back muscles to the spine or from sprains and tears in the ligaments interconnecting the vertebrae (bones of the spine).
 Less frequently, it arises from direct damage to the vertebrae or the discs that separate them.

-Work-related factors include the weight of the load lifted, the range of the lift, the location of the load in relation to the body, the size and shape of the load, distance and duration the load is carried, and the number and frequency of lifts performed.
-Excessive bending and twisting also increase the risk for back injury.
+Work-related factors include the weight of the load lifted, the range of the lift, the location of the load in relation to the body, the size and shape of the load, the distance and duration the load is carried, and the number and frequency of lifts performed.
+Excessive bending and twisting also increase the risk of back injury.

 For most workers, lifting loads over 20 kilograms results in an increased number and severity of back injuries.
 While the weight of the load is the most obvious factor, it is not the only one that determines the risk of injury.
 The location of the load is also important.
 A load lifted far from the body imposes more stress on the back than the same load lifted close to the body.
 A bulky object is harder to lift than a compact one of the same weight because it (or its centre of gravity) cannot be brought close to the body.
 Lifting a bulky object also forces a worker into an awkward and potentially unbalanced position.
 The preferred range for lifting is between knee and waist height.
 Lifting above and below this range is more hazardous.

-Poor layout of the workplace also increases the risk for injury.
-For example, shelving that is too deep, too high or too low causes unnecessary bending or stretching.
+Poor layout of the workplace also increases the risk of injury.
+For example, shelving that is too deep, too high, or too low causes unnecessary bending or stretching.
 Lack of space to move freely increases the need for twisting and bending.
 Unsuitable dimensions of benches, tables, and other furniture force the worker to perform MMH tasks in awkward positions that add stress to the musculoskeletal system.
 Similar stressful body movements occur where work areas are overcrowded with people or equipment.

-Training is a very important component to back injury prevention.
+Training is a very important component of back injury prevention.
 Workers must be educated about correct lifting techniques for the tasks they do.
-New employees, those changing jobs, or those returning to work need to know the correct techniques and the dangers of not lifting correctly before beginning their job tasks.
+New employees, those changing jobs, or those returning to work especially need to know the correct techniques and the dangers of not lifting correctly before beginning their job tasks.

 Temperature and humidity affect the worker performing MMH.
 When it is too hot and too humid, the worker tires more quickly and becomes more susceptible to back injury.
 On the other hand, cold temperatures decrease the flexibility of muscles and joints.
 This stiffness also increases the likelihood of musculoskeletal injuries.

 Ageing diminishes strength.
 Since the rate of decline varies greatly with the individual, discrimination against older workers solely on this basis is unjustified.
 Statistics show that back injuries among workers over 45 years of age are less frequent than among those between 20-45 years of age.
 Experience seems to counterbalance decreasing physical capacity.
-With experience come skills, dexterity and practical know-how for completing tasks, all of which are very important factors contributing to safe MMH.
+With experience comes skills, dexterity, and practical know-how for completing tasks, all of which are very important factors contributing to safe MMH.
 The unskilled, inexperienced worker is at greater risk in tasks that require skills in handling.
 On the other hand, the older, experienced worker is at risk in tasks requiring sheer physical strength.